zachlp2016/market_1901/README.md

 ## Iteration 2 - Market and Vendors

 A Market is responsible for keeping track of Vendors.
 It should have a method called `vendors_that_sell` that takes an argument of an item represented as a String.
-It will returns a list of Vendors that have that item in stock.
+It will return a list of Vendors that have that item in stock.

-Use `TDD` to create a `Market` class that responds to the following interaction pattern:
+Use TDD to create a `Market` class that responds to the following interaction pattern:

 ```ruby
 pry(main)> require './lib/vendor'